Jyve00/Microsoft_Movie_Project/TEMPLATE_README.md

 ├── data                                <- Both sourced externally and generated from code └── images                              <- Both sourced externally and generated from code
 ```

+Commit History:

+First 45 commits consisted of setting up the main repo, all group members branches and organizing of files and folders.
+set up Main jupyter notebook and one for each team member.
+unzipped data files and deleted old unused files.
+changed "zippedData" folder to "Data"
+README.md updated with info on source of data
+Branch Stephen added Jupyter Notebook containing cleaned TMDB movie data containing release dates
+Branch Stephen organized files into seprate folders.
+Branch Stephen push to main
+On Main Branch git commit -m "added .ipynb_checkpoints and DS_Store to .gitignore"
+On main branch git commit -m "moving .ipynb_checkpoints to .gitignore"